Kitura/Kitura/README.md

 ## Usage
 Let's write our first Kitura-based Web Application written in Swift!

-1. First we need to create a new project directory
+1. First we create a new project directory

   ```bash
   mkdir myFirstProject